vik061/Visual-Paradigm-User-Documentation/docs/Downloading_PDF_of_diagram.md

       ![Download PDF](./images/downloading.gif)

-5. **Verify the Download**: Once the download is complete, locate the PDF file on your device and open it to ensure everything appears correctly.
+5. **Verify the Download**: Once the download is complete, **locate** the PDF file on your device and open it to ensure everything appears correctly.

    ![Verify download](./images/verify-download.png)

-!!! note
+!!! info
     If you encounter any issues with the download or the appearance of the PDF, double-check your export settings and try the process again.

 By following these steps, you can easily save a professional-looking PDF copy of your diagram.
-This feature is essential for sharing your work with others or for including it in reports and presentations.
+This feature is essential for sharing your work with others or including it in reports and presentations.